Nasher Museum of Art

 The Nasher Museum is located at Campus Drive and Anderson Street, across from the Ruby and a short walk from the Sarah P. Duke Gardens.
 The Nasher Museum Café always accepts FOOD AND FLEX POINTS, with a seasonal menu featuring fresh, local ingredients.
 Visit the Nasher calendar for exhibition opening events, performances, live music, lectures, films, exclusive student parties and more.
 Explore the galleries, learn about art, meet artists from around the world, apply for a student internship or job, find a project, get involved!
 Admission to the museum is always free for Duke students.

 The Nasher Museum’s growing collection includes some of today’s best contemporary art, with a focus on work by artists of African descent.
-The collection features a growing list of artists, including Nina Chanel Abney, Nick Cave, Njideka Akunyili Crosby, Barkley L. Hendricks, Ebony G. Patterson, Christian Marclay, Dario Robleto, Hank Willis Thomas, Wangechi Mutu, Amy Sherald, Carrie Mae Weems, Ai Weiwei, Kehinde Wiley, Fred Wilson and Lynette Yiadom-Boakye.
-Other major strengths in the collection include European medieval art, European and American paintings, Outsider art, classical antiquities, African art and ancient American (Pre-Columbian) art.
-Two thirds of the museum’s exhibition space is devoted to the collection.
+The collection features a growing list of artists: Nina Chanel Abney, Nick Cave, Njideka Akunyili Crosby, Barkley L. Hendricks, Christian Marclay, Ebony G. Patterson, Dario Robleto, Hank Willis Thomas, Wangechi Mutu, Amy Sherald, Carrie Mae Weems, Ai Weiwei, Kehinde Wiley, Fred Wilson and Lynette Yiadom-Boakye.
+For the first time, contemporary art creates new conversations among historical works of art in the African, Medieval European, and Art of the Americas galleries.